BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-qb-autosnap
-	- Make sure that it never snapshots a running VM

 qb_ssh
 	- Needs modified.
 FreeBSD should really be it's own run script like in 0bsdvm

 # After SSH, scp, 0control, and the startstop issues are all hammered out, make another system backup

 # CONTROL JAIL
-	0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0 add permanent checks to prevent any changes to control via normal qb-commands
+	add permanent checks to prevent any changes to control via normal qb-commands

 qb-copy